 Wear Your Support on Your Sleeve

 Put on your favorite purple T-shirt or sweater to endorse Domestic Violence Awareness Month.
-The Domestic Violence Awareness Project is creating a #PurpleThursday on October 22, so style yourself in purple and post a picture on social media to symbolize your support.
+This year’s national #PurpleThursday will be held on October 18, so style yourself in purple and post a picture on social media to show your support.

 Another easy way to show your support is to twibbon your Facebook or Twitter profile picture through the month of October.